-Parramatta Eels hooker Reed Mahoney has today been officially announced as the Eels' 2020 Ken Stephen Medal nominee following his amazing impact in the community in 2020.
+Parramatta Eels hooker Reed Mahoney has been confirmed as a 2020 Ken Stephen Medal finalist following his amazing impact in the community in 2020.

 Mahoney is a dedicated individual in the Eels community.
 He is always one of the first players to volunteer and partake in any community work that the club is involved in.
 In 2019, he had the second most appearances and currently leads the 2020 tally despite COVID-19 restrictions.